Before creating an invoice, you will find it helpful to read about Managing Billable Items and Adjusting a Party's Billing Account.

 A late fee can be applied to an overdue invoice.
 The late fee percentage you defined in your firm’s Billing Settings will be applied to the invoice’s current balance as a late fee.
 Read more about setting your firm's Billing Settings.

-- In the Invoice Detail screen, select Apply Late Fee in the action bar at the bottom of your screen.
+In the Invoice Detail screen, select Apply Late Fee in the action bar at the bottom of your screen.
 You will be prompted to confirm by selecting Apply in the popup box.
+Here you can also enter a new due date.
 Clicking the Send Invoice checkbox will generate and send an Invoice.